move-frontend/copilot-workshop/README.md

 1. Ensure you have [GitHub Copilot](https://github.com/features/copilot) enabled in your IDE
 2. Clone this repository to your local machine
 3. Review the setup guides in the `setup-guides` directory for your specific IDE
-   - Check `license-tiers.md` to understand the Copilot subscription options
    - Follow the setup instructions in `vscode.md` or `jetbrains.md`
 4. Explore the `features` directory to understand Copilot's capabilities
 5. Work through the exercises in the `exercises` directory